ColourSimulations version 1.2.5

 Colour normal viewers should select 'Simulation' by pressing 'S' or selecting Simulation from the application menu.
 The window title will start with 'Simulation -'.

 For users with colour vision deficiency a number of options are available to assist with colour discrimination, including the Daltonize algorithm, colour swaps and filters.
+RGB values at the mouse position are also displayed in the chromaticity diagram when the program is run in windowed mode.

 The application menu can be accessed by right-clicking anywhere on the window and the main window moved and resized by dragging with the left mouse button.
+The hotkey 'Ctrl-F8' will toggle the colour transform on and off.

 The inherited forms of red-green colour-blindness can be simulated: